The best exhibitions in London to visit right now

 Beasts of London

-Journey through the capital’s history with interactive animals at Beasts of London, one of the newest exhibitions from the Museum of London.
+Journey through the capital’s history with interactive animals at Beasts of London, one of the newest exhibitions in London from the Museum of London.
 Detailing history from the Roman era to the present day, learn what caused of the spreading of the Great Plague, as well as the creatures that you may see roaming around the streets today.
 While you’re walking around the exhibition, listen out for voiceovers from some of Britain’s biggest stars, including Stephen Mangan and Brian Blessed at an exhibition where the animals can finally come out to play.

 Tower Bridge and the Monument

-See two London exhibitions in one with a ticket to Tower Bridge and the Monument.
+See two exhibitions in London in one with a ticket to Tower Bridge and the Monument.
 Kickstart your adventure at Tower Bridge and walk across the glass floor, where you’ll be able to look down and see the River Thames, learning about the boats and ships which have journeyed down the capital’s waterways.
 Once you’ve experienced the iconic bridge, scale the dizzying heights of the Monument.
 Erected to celebrate the rebuilding of the Great Fire of London, receive a personalised certificate once you’ve climbed the 311 steps to the top.

 Churchill War Rooms